 May is Asian American and Pacific Islander Heritage month and POP Social Enterprise is paying tribute to generations of Asian and Pacific Islanders who have enriched America's history.
-We share this and much more in the "Go M.A.D" section.
-And be sure to check out the "Business Resources" section for SBA information that could help grow your business.

 In this issue we highlight an impact-driven nonprofit founded by two Asian American Pacific Islanders who are "Making A Difference" M.A.D. for survivors of domestic abuse, sexual assault and human trafficking.

 Fueled by a desire to merge crafts-making with empowerment, here there and EVERYwhere (htE), a nonprofit 501(c)3 organization, began as an NYU student-led initiative by co-founders Tanya Gupta and Andrew Moon.

 Moved through personal experiences, Tanya and Andrew launched the program in 2014 at two NYC shelters before partnering with the Manhattan Family Justice Center in 2017.
 Tanya continues to share her experience as a Multimedia Artist and Craft Educator alongside other talented teaching artists at htE's weekly creative expression workshops, while Andrew oversees operations.